PastIn Person

 Partner at ASD Law

-Marco Remiorz is a partner at ASD Law and a member of the IBA Maritime and Transport Law Committee.
+Marco Remiorz is a partner at ASD Law and serves on the Organising Committee for the event.

 Niels Friborg